marcozennaro/tropo_paper/paper.md

 ## LoRaWAN link in Germany

-Using TTNMapper, a popular application to check LoRaWAN coverage using TTN, we identified a 280 km long link crossing over Munich in Germany.
+Using TTNMapper, a popular application to check LoRaWAN coverage using TTN, a 280 km link crossing over Munich in Germany was identified.
-Leveraging our BotRf tool [@zennaro2016radio], we obtained the corresponding terrain profile shown in \autoref{fig:munich-profile}, evidencing that the line of sight is completely blocked and therefore the transmission must be attributed to anomalouus tropospheric propagation.
+Leveraging our BotRf tool [@zennaro2016radio], we obtained the corresponding terrain profile shown in \autoref{fig:munich-profile}, evidencing that the line of sight is completely blocked and therefore the transmission must be attributed to anomalous tropospheric propagation.
 Launching the previous scripts produced \autoref{fig:Munich-map} and \autoref{fig:Munich-Gradient}. \autoref{fig:Munich-map} shows that the radiosonde in the IGRA database which is closest to the center of the link lies at a distance of 25 km.
 Data collected by this radiosonde